 Legal empowerment of the poor, education, Africa, evaluating aid effectiveness

-Justin Sandefur is a senior fellow at the Center for Global Development.
+Justin Sandefur is a senior fellow at the Center for Global Development and the co-director of CGD’s education program.
 Prior to joining CGD, he spent two years as an adviser to Tanzania's national statistics office and worked as a research officer at Oxford University's Centre for the Study of African Economies.
 His research focuses on a wide range of topics, including education, poverty reduction, legal reform, and democratic governance.